ethan-fowler/kugelpy/docs/other_variables.md

     Name of material composing the outlet channel (see figure). \
 \
 **PebbleBedReactor._safety_rod_material** : str, default: 'safety_rod' \
-    Name of material composing the safety rods/shutdown rods \
+    Name of material composing the safety rods/shutdown rods. \
 \
 **PebbleBedReactor._control_rod_material** : str, default: 'control_rod' \
-    Name of material composing the control rods \
+    Name of material composing the control rods. \
 \
 **PebbleBedReactor._cavity_material** : str, default: 'helium' \
-    Name of material filling reactor cavities (background universe for pebble bed geometry) \
+    Name of material filling reactor cavities (background universe for pebble bed geometry). \
 \
 **PebbleBedReactor._riser_material** : str, default: 'riser' \
-    Name of material filling the helium riser region \
+    Name of material filling the helium riser region. \
 \
 **PebbleBedReactor._control_rod_cavity_material** : str, default: 'helium' \
-    Name of material filling the empty region(s) of the control rods
+    Name of material filling the empty region(s) of the control rods.

 ### The following dictionaries are populated by the code using other parameters which can be set by the user.
 Attempting to edit these directories directly could have adverse effects.
 (Let's set these as private later)
 **PebbleBedReactor._block_dict** : dict, default: {} \